-Financial objectives account for 75% of the weighting of the overall corporate performance objectives (EBITDA 40%, Revenue 20% and Free Cash Flow 15%).
+Financial objectives (adjusted EBITDA 40%, revenue 20% and free cash flow 15%) account for 75% of the corporate performance index.
 The Compensation Committee sets a threshold, a low, a target and a stretch value for each financial objective.
 The payout varies between 0% and 150% depending on the performance, as illustrated in the table below.